anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/50-verify-replication.md

 Repeat the above procedure for the other Secondary node `postgresql-sfs-2`.
 It should also return the record you've inserted.

 **Congratulations!
-You have set up a PostgreSQL streaming cluster on Kubernets**.
+You have set up a PostgreSQL streaming cluster on Kubernetes**.

 ## Summary

 You have learned about PostgreSQL streaming replication and in particular mastered how it works and how it is configured.
 More than that you have transferred this knowledge and containerized the configuration overcoming many little hurdles on the way.

-At this point, the PostreSQL automation sets up a streaming replication what will stream changes of the Primary to all its Secondaries.
+At this point, the PostgreSQL automation sets up a streaming replication what will stream changes of the Primary to all its Secondaries.

 ## What's Missing?